SWC-OSG-Workshop/2017-05-17-JLAB/novice/DHTC/05-Stash.md

 <h2> Overview </h2>
-In this lesson, we will learn the basics of data storage and transfer for DHTC jobs and on Crane.
+In this lesson, we will learn the basics of data storage and transfer for DHTC jobs and on OSG Connect.

 <h2>Introduction to Data Handling for DHTC jobs</h2>
 Data handling is one of the trickiest parts of effectively using DHTC computing.